Guide to Best Metal Bats

 BBCOR regulations

-There have been some recent changes to the requirements for adult (age 13 and up) metal bats.
-If you are buying a bat, new or used, here are some things you should know:
+If you are buying a bat for ages 13 and up (“adult” is 13 years and older), new or used, here are some things you should know:

 Composite bats.
 Some of the best metal bats are composite.
 Composite bats that were previously banned can be used if they are BBCOR certified.
 The BBCOR certification process has the ABI (Accelerated Break-In Test), which takes into account how the composites get better with use.

 BBCOR certification.
-For 2012 all aluminum or composite bats need to be BBCOR (Batted Ball Coefficient of Restitution) certified for use in college or high school baseball (NCAA, NFHS, USSSA and Pony Leagues).
+All aluminum or composite bats need to be BBCOR (Batted Ball Coefficient of Restitution) certified for use in college or high school baseball (NCAA, NFHS, USSSA and Pony Leagues).
 A stamp will be found somewhere on the barrel of the bat.

 BESR (Ball Exit Speed Ratio) was the certification process that aluminum and composite bats previously used.
 It has been eliminated because it failed to account for how bats would perform after they were broken in.
 Composite bats get better and stronger with use.